 Question: "Why does Christ's righteousness need to be imputed to us?"

 Answer: In His Sermon on the Mount, Jesus uttered these words: “You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).
-This comes at the end of the section of the sermon where Jesus corrects His listeners’ misunderstanding of the law.
-In Matthew 5:20, Jesus says that if His hearers want to enter into the Kingdom of Heaven, their righteousness must exceed that of the Pharisees who were the experts in the law.
+This comes at the end of the section of the sermon where Jesus corrects His listeners’ misunderstanding of the Law.
+In Matthew 5:20, Jesus says that, if His hearers want to enter into the kingdom of heaven, their righteousness must exceed that of the Pharisees, who were the experts in the Law.

-The truth of the matter is that on our own and by our own efforts, we can’t possibly be perfect as our heavenly Father is perfect.
-We don’t love God with all our heart, soul, mind and strength.
+The truth of the matter is that, on our own and by our own efforts, we can’t possibly be perfect as our heavenly Father is perfect.
+We don’t love God with all our heart, soul, mind, and strength.
 We don’t love our neighbors as ourselves.
 We have a problem, and it’s called sin.
-We are born with it and we cannot overcome the effects of it on our own.
+We are born with it, and we cannot overcome the effects of it on our own.
 Sin radically affects us to our core.
-Sin affects what we do, say and think.
+Sin affects what we do, say, and think.
 In other words, it taints everything about us.
 Therefore, no matter how good we try to be, we will never meet God’s standard of perfection.
 The Bible says that all of our righteous deeds are like a “polluted garment” (Isaiah 64:6).
 Our own righteousness is simply not good enough and never will be, no matter how hard we try.

-The Apostle Paul writes in Romans, “But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it—the righteousness of God through faith in Jesus Christ for all who believe” (Romans 3:21-22).
+The apostle Paul writes, “But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it—the righteousness of God through faith in Jesus Christ for all who believe” (Romans 3:21–22).
 Through our faith in Christ, the righteousness of God is given to us.
 This is called “imputed” righteousness.
 To impute something is to ascribe or attribute something to someone.
 When we place our faith in Christ, God ascribes the perfect righteousness of Christ to our account so that we become perfect in His sight.
 “For our sake he made him [Jesus] to be sin who knew no sin, so that in him we might become the righteousness of God” (2 Corinthians 5:21).

 Not only is Christ’s righteousness imputed to us through faith, but our sin is imputed to Christ.
 That is how Christ paid our sin debt to God.
-He had no sin in Himself, but our sin is imputed to him, so as He suffers on the cross, He is suffering the just penalty that our sin deserves.
+He had no sin in Himself, but our sin is imputed to Him so, as He suffers on the cross, He is suffering the just penalty that our sin deserves.
 That is why Paul can say, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:20).

 © Copyright 2002-2014 Got Questions Ministries.